 He sure is.

-Even though he does "The Daily Show" during the week and he'll be hosting the Grammys on CBS again in January, he refuses to give up his comedy shows.
+Even though he does "The Daily Show" during the week and has hosted the Grammy awards for the past two years, he refuses to give up his comedy shows.

 Noah during comedy show: